 Instructor: Alex Leviton

-Location: This class will take place online using Zoom, a video-conferencing platform with free accounts.
-Please note: You’ll receive instructions the Monday before class starts.
+Location: This class will take place in an online classroom and via Zoom, a video-conferencing platform with free accounts.
+Please note: You’ll receive orientation info a few days before the class starts.

-We’ll work together, step by resilience-building step, to open that part of your brain where imagination and inspiration flow.
-You’ll devise your own Creativity Manual to learn how your talent best operates, which you’ll build upon in each of the four sessions… and for the rest of your life!
+Second-Layer Creativity will help you find inspiration and gain momentum to pursue your passions.
+We’ll work together, step by step, to open that part of your brain where imagination and inspiration flow.
+You’ll devise your own Creativity Notebook to learn how your talent best operates, which you’ll build upon in each of the four sessions… and for the rest of your life!

 Week One: Set up the Scaffolding